pytorch/glow/docs/AOT.md

 ```

 Offsets of constants are offsets inside the memory area for constant weights.
-Offset of mutable variables are offsets inside the memory area for mutable
+Offsets of mutable variables are offsets inside the memory area for mutable
 weights.

 ## How to use the bundle